sketchplugins/plugin-directory/README.md

 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
 - [sketch-exportsymbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
+- [Sketch-Keyboard-Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
+As a bonus you can specify the resize amount.
 - [Sketch-Navigator](https://github.com/arshad/sketch-navigator), by arshad: Artboard navigation (with autocomplete) for Sketch
 - [sketch-opencolor](https://github.com/opencolor-tools/sketch-opencolor), by opencolor-tools: A sketch plugin to support the open color file format
 - [sketch-organizesymbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards